Stefano-Mazziotta/movie-finder-react/readme.md

 First iteration:

-☐ Prevent the same search from being done twice in a row. (investigate)
+✅ Prevent the same search from being done twice in a row.

 ✅ Make the search happen automatically when typing.